keno1278/keno1278/README.md

 ### 💡 About Me

-I’m a recent Data Analytics graduate from **George Brown College**, passionate about transforming raw data into business insights that drive growth and efficiency.
+I’m a recent Data Analytics graduate from **Humber College**, passionate about transforming raw data into business insights that drive growth and efficiency.
 Currently transitioning from my role in security operations into **data analytics and BI**, building real-world dashboards and data solutions that deliver measurable ROI.

 📊 Skilled in: **Power BI, SQL, Excel, Python (Pandas, NumPy, Matplotlib), and DAX**